 Biography

 Hugh is a familiar face to television audiences, having played leading roles in The Cazalets, Take a Girl Like You, Armadillo, Daniel Deronda and The Commander.
 He also appeared in the Emmy award-winning The Gathering Storm and played the poet Philip Larkin in Love Again.
-Other credits range from comedies like The Vicar of Dibley, Freezing, Rev, Getting On, Mr Stink (BAFTA nomination, Best Comedy) and Galavant and Walliams and Friend, to dramas such as Diary of a Nobody, Tsunami: The Aftermath, Miss Austen Regrets, Five Days, Hunter, The Silence, Doctor WhoThe Hollow Crown: The Wars of the Roses and Jingle Jangle.
-The Gold, a six-part series about the Brink’s-Mat bullion robbery of 1983 has recently been shown on BBC1 and will be released on Paramount Plus later in 2023.
+Other credits range from comedies like The Vicar of Dibley, Freezing, Rev, Getting On, Mr Stink (BAFTA nomination, Best Comedy), Galavant, Walliams and Friend and Apple TV’s The Completely Made-Up Adventures of Dick Turpin, to dramas such as Diary of a Nobody, Tsunami: The Aftermath, Miss Austen Regrets, Five Days, Hunter, The Silence, Doctor WhoThe Hollow Crown: The Wars of the Roses, Jingle Jangle, the BAFTA nominated series The Gold and Douglas Is Cancelled, a 4 part drama by Steven Moffat for ITV.
+Hugh appears in The Agency on Paramount+ and The Gold 2 will be broadcast in 2025.

 Over its six seasons, Downton Abbey won dozens of awards worldwide, and Hugh received a Golden Globe and 2 Emmy nominations for his performance as Robert, Earl of Grantham.
 The cast won 3 Screen Actors Guild awards for Best Ensemble and the show was awarded a special BAFTA for its unique contribution to TV drama.

 Hugh made his feature film debut in Mary Shelley’s Frankenstein in 1994, directed by Kenneth Branagh.
-His many film appearances since then include Notting Hill, Mansfield Park, Stage Beauty, Asylum, Scenes of a Sexual Nature, Man to Man, Julian Fellowes’ From Time to Time, Glorious 39, Burke & Hare, Third Star, ShanghaiThe Monuments MenViceroy’s House, Breathe, the two Paddington and Downton Abbey films and To Olivia.
+His many film appearances since then include Notting Hill, Mansfield Park, Stage Beauty, Asylum, Scenes of a Sexual Nature, Man to Man, Julian Fellowes’ From Time to Time, Glorious 39, Burke & Hare, Third Star, ShanghaiThe Monuments MenViceroy’s House, Breathe, the three Paddington and Downton Abbey films and To Olivia.
 Hugh received a BAFTA Best Supporting Actor nomination for Iris and won Best Actor at the Monte Carlo Film Festival for his performance in French Film.
-His latest film, I Came By, directed by Babak Anvari, is available on Netflix.
+I Came By, directed by Babak Anvari, is available on Netflix.
+Paddington in Peru is currently on release in the UK, while Downton Abbey 3, Go Away!, a black comedy starring Michael Socha, and Gurinder Chadha’s Christmas Karma, based on A Christmas Carol, will be released in 2025.

 Behind the scenes, Hugh co-produced the first West End production of Jonathan Harvey’s acclaimed Beautiful Thing at the Duke of York’s Theatre in 1994, and wrote Half Time with Christopher Luscombe, which he also directed.